Relative Bias Under Imperfect Identification in Observational Causal Inference: Implications of choosing an identification strategy

 \section{Implications of choosing an identification strategy}

 The common parametrization from Section~\ref{sec-sens-comp} has deeper implications for comparing estimators.
 In particular, when researchers choose an identification strategy, they are implicitly expressing a belief about the degree of violations that must be present in alternative identification strategies.
 In this section, we show that all three estimator's biases can be re-expressed in terms of the standard SOO sensitivity parameters \(\{\hlsoo{R_{Y \sim U \mid Z, W_Z, W_Y}}, \hlsoo{R_{Z \sim U \mid W_Z, W_Y}}\}\).
 This means, for example, that if a researcher believes that the IV identification assumptions hold, then a certain magnitude of unobserved confounding must also be present.
-In some cases, this degree of confounding may be implausible, or in conflict with a benchmarking analysis under SOO.
+In some cases, this degree of confounding may be implausible.
 Researchers might then conclude that the IV assumptions cannot hold exactly.
 The bias re-expression also allows us to visualize the relative bias of each approach on a single bias contour plot.